jucian0/posts/pub-sub-pattern.md

 2. The subscribe method will receive an event and a function, and we will store the function in the subscribers object, every event should be a property of this object and the value of this property should be an array of functions.
 After that, we will return a function that will filter the function that we want to remove from the subscribers array.

-3. The unsubscribe method will receive an event and a function, and we will remove the function from the subscribers object using the event received to select what property of the object we want to remove the function from.
+3. The unsubscribe method will receive an event and a function, and we will select the property of the subscriber object that match the event received as parameter, and we will filter the function that we want to remove from the subscribers array.

-4. The publish method will receive an event and a data, and we will iterate over the subscribers object, and for each subscriber that we found with the same event kind, we will call the function with the data.
+4. The publish method will receive an event and a data, and we will iterate over the subscribers object, and for each subscriber that match the event received, we will call the function with the data.

 5. The export default new PubSub(); will create a new instance of the class, and we will export it.